For me, an image is successful only when it makes me think about something that lies beneath the surface of the visible.

 Photo: © Andrej Glusgold

 This article was first published in Chinese, in the February 2015 issue of PhotoWorld magazine, Beijing.
+The theme for the year was Women Photographers.
 Dates for series have been updated to reflect the current range.